Breastfeeding after a C section

 If this is true for you, you may wish to consider the possibility of having an epidural rather than a general anesthetic, so you will be more alert and able to breastfeed as soon after the procedure as possible.

-I would also encourage you to learn how to hand express your breast milk before birth.
+It is also worth learning how to hand express your breast milk before birth.